tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 - FIX: UICamera will now be able to handle both mouse and touch-based input on non-mobile devices.
 - FIX: 'Add Collider' menu option got semi-broken in 1.23.
 - FIX: Changing the font will now correctly update the visible text while in the editor.
+- Work-around for a bug in 3.5b6 Flash export.

 1.23
 - NEW: Added a pivot property to the widget class, replacing the old 'centered' flag.